PyAbel/PyAbel/README.rst

 Support
 -------

-If you have a question or suggestion about PyAbel, the best way to contact the PyAbel Developers Team is to `open a new issue <https://github.com/PyAbel/PyAbel/issues>`__.
+If you have a question about using PyAbel, the best way to contact the PyAbel Developers Team is through GitHub `discussions <https://github.com/PyAbel/PyAbel/discussions>`__.
+To report a bug or make a suggestion, please open a new `issue <https://github.com/PyAbel/PyAbel/issues>`__.

 Contributing